 Enjoy!
 It will be over before you know it.
 Generally, you will enter the stage and bow with your accompanist.
 If needed, you will tune and prepare mentally.
 When you are ready to start, let your accompanist know.
 Bow at all applause.
 Your teacher or accompanist can instruct you on this.
-Don't forget to acknowledge your accompanist at the end of the program.
-You may leave after each section or piece or you may choose to remain on stage.
+Remember to acknowledge your accompanist at the end of the program.
+You may leave after each section or piece or choose to remain on stage.
 An intermission is acceptable but probably not necessary.
 Having water onstage is acceptable.